watertap-org/watertap/docs/how_to/how_to_use_parameter_sweep.rst

 3. Setting up the optimization (e.g., unfixing and setting bounds)
 4. Performing the optimization

-For example, the code below imports some critical functions from an existing flowsheet module, RO with energy recovery:
+For example, the code below imports from an existing flowsheet module, RO with energy recovery.
+In general you would import your own flowsheet module.

 .. testsetup::